 Cherry blossom (March)

 You know that Spring is well and truly here when the cherry blossom is out.
-I’ve been lucky enough to see the famous cherry blossom display in Washington DC (cherry blossom season in Japan is still on my bucketlist) but you don’t have to travel as far as that to enjoy the pretty pink flowers.
+I’ve been lucky enough to see the famous cherry blossom display in Washington DC (cherry blossom season in Japan is still on my bucket list) but you don’t have to travel as far as that to enjoy the pretty pink flowers.

 Greys Court, Oxfordshire